 Clients call on Mike for his depth of experience in complex tax matters.
-For more than a decade, he has focused on tax planning and structuring for both publicly and privately held entities.
-He has advised clients with respect to cross-border tax issues, structuring of mergers, acquisitions and dispositions, securities disclosures, corporate and partnership formation and restructuring, bankruptcy and insolvency, private equity and venture capital transactions, and tax exempt organization formation and compliance.
+His practice focuses primarily on tax planning and structuring for both publicly and privately held entities.
+He has advised clients with respect to cross-border tax issues, structuring of mergers, acquisitions and dispositions, opportunity zone compliance, securities disclosures, corporate and partnership formation and restructuring, bankruptcy and insolvency, private equity and venture capital transactions, and tax exempt organization formation and compliance.

 As a part of his transactional practice, Mike often advises clients with respect to issues involving executive compensation planning, including non-qualified deferred compensation arrangements, severance plans, split-dollar life insurance arrangements and Internal Revenue Code Section 409A compliance.